Braille Tales Print/Braille Book Program: American Printing House for the Blind & Dolly Parton’s Imagination Library Partnership

 Is your child a potential braille reader under six years of age?
 Are you visually impaired or blind and the parent or guardian of a child under six years of age?
 If you answered yes to either question, apply now for the Braille Tales Print/Braille Book Program!
 Books are limited and enrollment is on a first come/first serve basis.
-Apply Now!
-Submit print/braille books application form.
+Apply now for free print/braille books!.

 The free print/braille books service is made possible by generous donors from across the country.
 APH welcomes contributions to help defray costs and expand the program, so families with visual impairments and their young children will benefit from this service.
 Donate Now!

 Thanks to the APH/Dolly Parton’s Imagination Library Partnership and the support of Penguin Group USA, the Accessible Books website offers a growing collection of audio files of Imagination Library books available as free downloads.